LiuBo8203YY/paper_writing_guide/README.md

 # A little bit of sermonizing

 Before we begin, I should outline my philosophy and attitude towards the writing process.
 An academic article is the primary means through which you communicate your scientific results and ideas.
 The key to great scientific writing is logic flow, not language (though having a good command of English helps).
 Indeed, simple sentence structures often aid in the communication of complex ideas.

 The logic of your article will be debated extensively during the writing process.
 This is where many logic gaps are exposed, often requiring further work to address.
 It is also a process in which you should feel free to argue with your co-authors (including your advisor) on the interpretation and flow.

-Finally, writing, like all other components of your PhD/postdoc training, is an opporunity for learning a highly useful professional skill.
+Finally, writing, like all other components of your PhD/postdoc training, is an opportunity for learning a highly useful professional skill.
 The best students/postdocs are the ones who demonstrate a growth mindset for continuous improvement.
 For example, someone lacking in a growth mindset will simply click "Accept all changes"; someone that wishes to do better next time will review each change carefully, and perhaps even take the initiative to further improve on the changes that the advisor/other co-authors have made.

 It has been my experience that good writing is correlated with scientific ability.
 Anyone with motivation and clear thinking can become a good scientific writer.
 Anyone lacking either of those traits is not going to be a good scientist, no matter how good his language skills are.